BlueBrain/BioExplorer/ARCHITECTURE.md

 ![___](./bioexplorer/pythonsdk/doc/source/images/targets_mooc.png)

-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) offers a CPU based renderer via its [OSPRay](https://github.com/ospray/ospray) engine that allows it to run efficiently on a GPU-free machine.
+_BBBE_ offers a CPU based renderer via its [OSPRay](https://github.com/ospray/ospray) engine that allows it to run efficiently on a GPU-free machine.
 Components used in this setup are the following:

-The current version of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) provides Docker images for the [user interface](https://hub.docker.com/r/bluebrain/brayns-ui) and [server-side components](https://hub.docker.com/r/bluebrain/brayns).
+The current version of _BBBE_ provides Docker images for the [user interface](https://hub.docker.com/r/bluebrain/brayns-ui) and [server-side components](https://hub.docker.com/r/bluebrain/brayns).

 ![___](./bioexplorer/pythonsdk/doc/source/images/mooc.png)